ncphillips/crowdstudy/README.md

 * [Sign up](https://aws-portal.amazon.com/gp/aws/developer/registration/index.html) for an Amazon Web Services account.
 * [Sign up](https://requester.mturk.com) to be an Amazon Mechanical Turk requester

+#### Setting up the Command Line Tools (NOT IMPLEMENTED)
+This sections describes how to set up the Mechanical Turk Command Line Tools.
+Currently, Crowd Study does not use the mTurk Command Line Tools, but just in case it does in the future, here are some instructions.

 * Configure the Command Line Tools to use your AWS identifier:
     * View the [Security Credentials](https://console.aws.amazon.com/iam/home?#security_credential) page to find or generate your access and security keys.
 These must be for your root account, not for one of the IAM User accounts.